internet-of-plants/iop/README.md

     Panics before having network access + authentication with the central server have a very small code surface to cause.
 They should be very rare, hopefully impossible.
 But they are critical bugs if they happens.
 In this case the device will halt until manually restarted, and they will only be debuggable manually.
 Those panics are theoretically possible because we have no way to statically garantee their branches are unreachable, but they should be.

-    Some hardware exceptions may still happen, we don't handle them, but it's a TODO.
+    Some software and hardware exceptions may still happen, we don't handle them, but it's a TODO.
 Panics also still don't support stack-dumps, but it's planned.

 - Redundant runtime checks